The Business Case for Reducing Nurse Burnout in Hospitals

 Average rate of burnout throughout nursing field.
 Data from “Nurses’ Widespread Job Dissatisfaction, Burnout, And Frustration With Health Benefits Signal Problems For Patient Care.”

-Consequently, burned-out nursing staff can permeate an entire hospital impacting everything from clinical outcomes and patient satisfaction to turnover rates and recruiting costs.
+As a result, the presence of burnt-out nursing staff can permeate an entire hospital, exerting an influence on aspects ranging from clinical outcomes and patient contentment to turnover rates and recruitment expenses.

 The Cost of Nurse Burnout for Hospitals

-Currently, hospitals are spending upwards of $6.9 million in turnover and recruiting costs annually.
+Presently, hospitals are allocating substantial resources, exceeding $6.9 million in turnover and recruiting costs annually, towards expenses associated with turnover and recruitment.

-The price of replacing just one clinical nurse is between $40,300 and $64,000, according to the 2019 National Healthcare Retention & RN Staffing report.
+The cost of replacing a single clinical nurse falls within the range of $40,300 and $64,000, as indicated by findings from the 2019 National Healthcare Retention & RN Staffing report.

 Nurse Burnout & Patient Satisfaction